horseless-labs/industry_chess/log.md

 ## 2158
 TODO: organize video files output from `record_with_homography.py`, JSON files output from LabelStudio, etc.
 TODO: Rewrite where code outputs any files
+TODO: Reconsider the need for rectified versions of videos.

+Recorded 26 short baseline videos, some of which include board rotation and piece movement.

+# 2025-11-01
+## 1159
+Downloaded a decently sized chess dataset from Roboflow and trained a model on it.
+Will validate tomorrow

+# 2025-11-02